egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

 fresh/high-flow, while a ‘spring’ regime might have all but the summer/autumn fresh.
 There may also be a category for ‘variable’ regime within recent years.
-For categorical regimes, the regime also needs to be consistent accross the relevant set of years.
+For categorical regimes, the regime also needs to be consistent across the relevant set of years.
 Depending on the variability between sites and between years, we might need to consider multiple options for evaluating the regime.
 Each of the sites needs to be assessed to list the regime within recent years to determine the best